boazsegev/facil.io/README.md

 Next, edit the `makefile` to remove any generic features you don't need, such as the `DUMP_LIB` feature, the `DEBUG` flag or the `DISAMS` disassembler and start development.

 Credit to @benjcal for suggesting the script.

+**Notice: The *master* branch is the development branch.
+Please select the *stable* branch for the latest release or select a release version.**

 ### Adding facil.io to an existing project